-The rules concerning naming and identification of foreigners residing in Belgium for foreigner certificates are the same as the legal rules applied to naming and identification of foreigners on identity cards.
+The rules concerning naming and identification of citizens for citizen certificates are the same as the legal rules applied to naming and identification of citizens on identity cards.

 3.1.1 Types of Names

 End user certificate Subject fields attributes are described in document EID-DEL-004 EID PKI HIERARCHY CERTIFICATE PROFILE.